 When you discover your preferred neighborhood, scope out the homes for sale.
 Once you’re inside you can truly check out the amenities, test the pipes, and get an idea for if the house feels like a home.
 Explore homes for sale in New Albany, OH.

 With your agent’s advice, you can make a fair offer based on the home, neighborhood, and market value.
 Plus, by making your purchase offer stand out, you could end up the winner in a multi-offer situation.

-After the home inspection, it’s important to get everything together for the closing.
+After the home inspection and appraisal, it’s important to get everything together for the closing.
 During this time, your lawyer or real estate agent may have additional forms for you to sign.
 You’ll be in contact with the lender to ensure they have the correct information for your finances.
 At the same time, you should set aside funds to cover the closing costs.
 This is money owed in addition to the down payment.